 It’s incredible to think how far family traditions can extend, and this meatball recipe is one of them.
 It’s funny because my nan usually makes this in addition to a huge lasagne and garlic bread, and yes, we eat it all!

-- 50 grams of parmesan cheese or Grana Padano
+- ½ cup parmesan cheese - or Grana Padano

 - Blitz the bread to create breadcrumbs and finely chop the onion and two cloves of garlic

 - In a large bowl, mix the pork and beef mince (I mix with my hands)

 - Add the Grana Padano/parmesan cheese, the chopped garlic, breadcrumbs and half of the chopped onion.